Skip to main content

 Izumi, being protected by his girlfriend, is really effeminate.
 Rather than being a man, he requires protection (all the time!) from a woman.
 Few things rival this level of effeminacy.
 As stated, this isn't even a one off thing either, he would die if she wasn't fulfilling the role of "protector."
 That should be the job of the man!

 "Know ye not that the unrighteous shall not inherit the kingdom of God?
-Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind," (1 Corinthians 6:9, emphasis mine)
+Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind," (1 Corinthians 6:9, emphasis and underline mine)

 Profanity